 While being conceptually very close, Magnolia’s and jBPM’s Human Task implementation differ from each other. jBPM provides a org.kie.api.task.TaskService interface for creating and managing Tasks created by a Human Task WorkItemHandler.
 This Task Service is registered to the RuntimeEngine and obtained from it when needed.

-The whole lifecycle of Tasks created by the Task Service is totally independent from the lifecycle of the workflow process itself, which allowed Magnolia to break out of jBPM’s world at this stage.
-So instead of implementing the TaskService interface and register it to the RuntimeEngine, Magnolia uses Magnolia’s own TasksManager to steer the lifecycle of its Tasks.
+The whole lifecycle of Tasks created by the Task Service is totally independent of the lifecycle of the workflow process itself, which allowed Magnolia to break out of jBPM’s world at this stage.
+So, instead of implementing the TaskService interface and register it to the RuntimeEngine, Magnolia uses Magnolia’s own TasksManager to steer the lifecycle of its Tasks.
 This is done by injecting the TasksManager where needed.
-As a concequence of this you cannot obtain any TaskService instance from the RuntimeEngine, it will return null.
+As a consequence of this you cannot obtain any TaskService instance from the RuntimeEngine, it will return null.